joseeortega/immfly-node-api/README.md

 # Immfly Questions:

 * SQL (SQL databases you have experience with)
+    * SQL Server
-    SQL Server, Oracle SQL Server, DB2,
+    * Oracle SQL
+    * MySQL
+    * DB2
-* NOSQL (NOSQL databases you have experience with) MongoDB, MariaDB
+* NOSQL (NOSQL databases you have experience with)
+    * MongoDB
+    * MariaDB
 * RabbitMQ (Have you used it before?
 And how long?)
-    I have never used it
+    * I have never used it
 * Git (Do you have experience with git?)
-    Yes, I have a solid development experience with Git.
+    * Yes, I have a solid development experience with Git.
 Also, I have worked with different Git WorkFlow.
         * Git Flow
         * GitHub Flow: Trunk-Based Development
         * Trunk-Based Development